mensbeam/HTML-DOM/README.md

 ## Limitations & Differences from Specification ##

 The primary aim of this library is accuracy.
-However, due either to limitations imposed by PHP's DOM, by assumptions made by the specification that aren't applicable to a PHP library, or simply because of impractability some changes have needed to be made.
+However, due either to limitations imposed by PHP's DOM, by assumptions made by the specification that aren't applicable to a PHP library, or simply because of impracticality some changes have needed to be made.
 These are as follows:

 1. Any mention of scripting or anything necessary because of scripting (such as the `ElementCreationOptions` options dictionary on `Document::createElement`) will not be implemented.
 2. Due to a PHP bug which severely degrades performance with large documents and in consideration of existing PHP software and because of bizarre uncircumventable `xmlns` attribute bugs when the document is in the HTML namespace, HTML elements in HTML documents are placed in the null namespace internally rather than in the HTML namespace.
 However, externally they will be shown as having the HTML namespace.
 Even though null namespaced elements do not exist in the HTML specification one can create them using the DOM.
 However, in this implementation they will be treated as HTML namespaced elements due to the HTML namespace limitation.